USS Voge: Collision with Soviet submarine K-22

+Post-damage deployment

+On 7 November, Voge successfully completed post-drydock sea trials, and then headed for Rota for turnover.
+On 20 November, she stood out of Rota bound for Mayport.
+The frigate reentered her home port on 2 December.

 Voge spent almost all of the ensuing seven months in port at Mayport, putting to sea only to test the main propulsion plant.
 On 11 July 1977, she headed back toward Rota in company with the aircraft carrier Saratoga, and the frigate Koelsch for duty with the 6th Fleet.
 However, she soon was ordered back to Mayport because of contaminated potable water tanks, and reached home on 13 July.
 On 27 July, the frigate got underway and, after an independent transit of the Atlantic, finally arrived in Rota on 3 August.
 Again port visits and exercises – unilateral, bilateral, and multilateral – kept her busy during that tour of duty in the "middle sea."
 On 12 December, she changed operational control back to the 2nd Fleet at Gibraltar, and headed back toward Mayport.
 The frigate arrived home two days before Christmas and began post-deployment standdown.

 Voge spent the first five months of 1978 engaged in training exercises out of Mayport.
 Early in June, she departed for the Bahamas where she provided services to submarines.
 The frigate then proceeded to Charleston to load ammunition and continued on to Boston.
 On 12 July, Voge commenced a scheduled overhaul at Braswell Shipyard in South Boston which continued on into 1979.

-[1979-1989]

 ASW Ships Command & Control System

 ASW Ships Command & Control System (ASWSC&CS) was a Naval Tactical Data System (NTDS) system for antisubmarine warfare.
 It was implemented only on Voge, Koelsch and the ASW aircraft carrier Wasp in 1967.
 The ASWSC&CS allowed the development of improvements in antisubmarine warfare using digital computers, which were implemented in other ASW ship classes.
 The three ships operated together as a submarine hunter/killer group and gained the reputation as the best in the fleet.
 In 1969 Voge detected a submerged Soviet submarine and used hold-down tactics on the sub to the point that she forced the sub to surface.
 For this action Voge was awarded the Meritorious Unit Commendation.
 The two ASWSC&CS equipped destroyer escorts made a science of tracking Soviet subs and started a whole new concept of the 'hold-down' exercise which restricts the submarine's maneuver and mission options.
 They had the capability to keep on tracking a Soviet sub until either she surfaced or the tracking ship ran out of power.

 UNIVAC was contracted to define the hardware and develop the software to incorporate ASW functions.